ARM-software/SDS-Framework/documentation/utilities.md

 ### Jitter check

 This check processes the SDS data records and searches for a maximum deviation of the recorded timestamps from the expected ones.
-If the deviation is found, the record number is saved.
-The maximum deviation is evaluated as **jitter** and printed out in the summary report.
+If the deviation is found, the maximum deviation is evaluated as **jitter** and together with record number printed out in the summary report.

 ```txt
 File     : Gyroscope.0.sds